 Technology solutions enhance your classroom instruction and campus experience.
 With OTS here at UB, you can record lectures and add supplements to post online; access campus files from your phone or personal laptop; hold video conferences with anyone, anywhere who has access to the internet, and more.
 Read on to learn more about how you and your students can benefit from technology.

 Telephone/Voicemail may be provided by your department.
-UB uses IP phones that offer voicemail, speech dial service as well as standard abilities like speakerphone, redial, call transfer, etc. Visit the Campus Phones page to learn more.
+UB uses IP phones that offer voicemail and speech dial service as well as standard featueres like speakerphone, redial, call transfer, etc. Learn more at the Campus Phones page.

-Software discounts for Adobe, Microsoft, and other software products are available to faculty for personal use.
+Software discounts for various software products are available to faculty for personal use.
 You can purchase discounted software or participate in a software loaner program.
-The UB bookstore also offers discounted rates.
+The UB bookstore also offers discounted software.

-WiFi and Mobile Services: You can access a secure Internet connection almost anywhere on campus with your laptop or mobile device.
-Two networks are offered for wireless: ubalt-secure (recommended) and ubalt-guest.
-You can also use the ubalt-secure network on your smart phone; UB supports both Android and iPhone, as well as a Computer Labs Mobile App and Mobile Email Access.
+WiFi and Mobile Services: You can access a secure Internet connection almost anywhere on campus with your laptop or mobile device (UB supports both Android and Apple).
+Two networks are offered for wireless: ubalt-secure (the recommended network) and ubalt-guest.
+UB also offers a Computer Labs Mobile App and Mobile Email Access.

-Online Security is important for protecting your identity.
+Online Security: OTS will never ask you for your password.
 Never give out personal information or confidential data over unsecured connections, such as emails or web pages, and don't leave it on portable storage devices (such as flash drives).
-OTS will never contact you to ask you for your password; any request for personal information or passwords from any company or party should be verified by phone or in person.
-For more about Internet safety and security, visit the Online Safety page.
+Any request for personal information or passwords from any party should be verified by phone or in person.
+For more about Internet safety and security, visit the Online Security page.

-Lecture capture, via Panopto Course Capture, enables you to record the video and audio of a lecture or presentation and package it with visual aids like a slideshow, screen capture or document camera image.
+Lecture capture, via Panopto Course Capture, enables you to record a lecture or presentation and package it with visual aids like a slideshow, screen capture or document camera image.
 The packaged presentations are made available to your audience on the web, allowing them to watch the presentations live or on demand.

 Technology lending provides an option to borrow technology for personal use or to arrange borrowing for student assignments.
 Visit the Equipment Delivery and Loans page to request technology/AV or to get technology training and support.
 You can also arrange to have equipment reserved for students working on assignments through the Technology for Students program.

-Video conferencing brings people together regardless of their location.
-It's a great option for meetings, including holding office hours for students.
+Video conferencing is a great option for virtual meetings, including holding office hours for students.
 Learn more here about UB video conferencing options.

 Email Distribution Lists allow you to quickly address emails to a group of people.
 You can choose from four types of mailing list, including lists for each class you teach.
 Learn more at http://www.ubalt.edu/lists.